Can Dogs Eat Roti? Vet Answer for India

 | Ajwain/spice content | HIGH if present | Never feed spiced roti |

 Indian-specific concerns: Diabetic dogs, obese apartment dogs (Labs, Pugs, Beagles with limited exercise), puppies under 3 months, senior dogs, and dogs with kidney or liver conditions should be treated with extra care when it comes to Roti.
-Always consult your vet for dogs with pre-existing health conditions.
+If there's an underlying condition, let your vet weigh in before sharing.

 - • Vomiting or diarrhoea within hours of eating Roti